 A comparison of constituent concentrations against the relevant water quality standards, must be shown in tabular format in the semi-annual sampling report for the facility.
 The table will show the sample identification number, the classification of the sampling point (upstream, downstream, or outfall) the name of the constituent, the concentration of the constituent, and the specific instream water quality standard to which the constituent is being compared.
 Concentrations above the relevant standard for that sampling event must be highlighted or bolded in the table.
+Please note that a comparison to the appropriate instream water quality standards is only a determination of compliance (to applicable standards) for underdrain sampling locations.
+Results from other surface water sampling points are for comparison purposes only.
 The results should also be discussed in the text of the report, together with a comparison of upstream and downstream sampling data, and any other qualifying information or data.
-A statement must also be made determining if an exceedance of an established surface water standard has occurred.